 Before I begin, sign up here for your FREE debt snowball tracker!
-It will be delivered straight to your inbox.
-Get started today and kick debt away!
+It will be delivered straight to your inbox along with 6 days of emails to help you save money, pay off debt, and start budgeting!

 Congratulations!
 You might be reading this because you’ve found yourself in debt.
 I’m not congratulating you on borrowing money, but I AM congratulating you on seeking out a plan to tackle this debt so that it doesn’t tackle you.
 Our family successfully paid off way too much debt using the debt snowball method.
 I’m happy to say that we made it out alive and I know that you can too!